Podcast: Play in new window | Download (Duration: 17:10 — 15.7MB) | Embed

 Subscribe: RSS

 Steve asks for an update on Lagunitas.
 Jeremy says that their home base is always in Sonoma County but they have opened a brewery now in Chicago which is founder Tony Magee’s home town.
 Jeremy says it’s better to be in business with a brewer (i.e. Heineken) than a bank.
-Mark agrees it’s a good brewing company and compares it to Anchor, which is owned by Sapporo now but the beer is still made in San Francisco as always.
+Mark agrees it’s a good brewing company and compares it to Anchor.
+Lagunitas with the big “IPA” on the label, really launched the style around the world more than any other brewer.
+Mark says this was a big risk that Tony took, before there was a real demand and he deserves credit for creating that demand.

 Jeremy remembers how Lagunitas caught some flack at the time of the Heineken deal, but that he and Tony thought of it differently, and instead of being taken over by Heineken, “…we was going to take over them.”
 Jeremy says, “The fun thing about craft beer is, it’s how all that big beer used to be when it was artisinal and by hand and everything was always about the beer in the glass at the end of the day.
 You get caught up in billboards and marketing and you lose sight of the fact that it’s all about the beer.”

 Steve asks about the Beer Circus, an annual Lagunitas event that Jeremy describes.
 It’s at the Petaluma Fairgrounds this year.
 It has grown so much that they can’t do it at the brewery anymore.
 It attracts about 5000 to 8000 people.
 There are side show acts and lots of good music.
-Jeremy says, “this is an attept at a very playful beer festival.”
+Jeremy says, “this is an attempt at a very playful beer festival.”
 “Oh Hell yeah,” replies Steve.